varmox/ygeonline/content/post/vsphere-api.md

 - RESTful architecture: It follows REST principles, using standard HTTP methods (GET, POST, PUT, DELETE) for operations.
 - JSON-based: Requests and responses use JSON format, making it easier to parse and work with data.
 - Simplified interaction: The API is designed to be more intuitive and easier to use than the older SOAP-based API.
-- Focus on automation: It caters to DevOps practices and modern automation workflows.

 To get started with the vSphere REST API, you can use the built-in API Explorer in vCenter Server, accessible at https://< vcenter.example.com >/apiexplorer.
 This tool provides interactive documentation and allows you to test API calls directly from your browser.